Research Frontpage

 • Benchmarking and regulation around model transparency, explainability, incident reporting, and sovereignty controls.

-• Attackers using AI to target identity and data paths more precisely, especially through SaaS abuse, deepfakes, and supply-chain insertion.
+• Attackers using AI to target identity and data paths more precisely, especially through SaaS abuse, API abuse, deepfakes, workflow platforms, and supply-chain insertion.

 • Expansion of AI-aware web, browser, and mobile defenses that detect bots, scams, and suspicious behavior before exfiltration or fraud completes.